arm-hpc-devkit/nvidia-arm-hpc-devkit-users-guide/examples/wrf.md

 Arm64 is supported by the standard WRF distribution as of WRF 4.3.3.
 The following is an example of how to perform the standard procedure to build and execute on Arm64.
 See [http://www2.mmm.ucar.edu/wrf/users/download/get_source.html](http://www2.mmm.ucar.edu/wrf/users/download/get_source.html) for more details.

 ## Running the CONUS (Contiguous US) test
-Build WRF using one of the methods described below (i.e. via Spack or manually).
-While in the WRF top-level directory (i.e. `WRFV4.4.2`), download a CONUS (Contiguous US) test deck from www2.mmm.ucar.edu:
+Build WRF using one of the methods described below (i.e. via Spack or manually) and download a CONUS (Contiguous US) test deck from www2.mmm.ucar.edu:
  - 12km case, about 1.8GB: https://www2.mmm.ucar.edu/wrf/src/conus12km.tar.gz
  - 2.5km case, about 18GB: https://www2.mmm.ucar.edu/wrf/src/conus2.5km.tar.gz